Visiting Australia? What to Know Before You Go

 Australia has fast become one of the most expensive countries in the world to travel to and live in.
 It’s very upsetting for everyone, trust me.

-Hotels, car rental, petrol, public transport, food – most things don’t come cheap in Oz.
+Hotels, car rental, petrol, public transport, food.
+Most things don’t come cheap in Oz.

 Our produce is fresh, our food scene very underrated and our country is absolutely beautiful – but you pay a fine price, to either live in, or travel to paradise.

-Make sure you budget accordingly and put a little aside for some of the special experiences that Oz offers – touring some of the stunning natural scenery, a nice dinner in a fancy restaurant, or perhaps staying somewhere that’s a little off the beaten path.
+That might be touring some of the stunning natural scenery, a nice dinner in a fancy restaurant, or perhaps staying somewhere that’s a little off the beaten path.

 3. Get travel insurance before you go